 CRIMES ACT 1900 (NSW) section 529(3) Offence of criminal defamation.
 A person who, without lawful excuse, publishes matter defamatory of another living person (the "victim" )-- (a) knowing the matter to be false, and (b) with intent to cause serious harm to the victim or any other person or being reckless as to whether such harm is caused, is guilty of an offence. : Maximum penalty--3 years imprisonment.

 KANGAROO COURT by Lynette Styles.
-Attention Mrs Lynette Styles: Now you've published in 2014 very specific claims about me (as Jenny Hall) and my family, you inferred as true fact, and when we were both NSW-WSC 1995-1999 elected councillors; and which I only discovered six years later on 18 November 2020, when I sue you and others, in your defence the onus is on you to prove what you say is true and true in context, not on me to prove you wrong.
+Attention Mrs Lynette Styles: Now I've just discovered (18 Nov 2020) you've secreted from me your 2014 publication of very specific (false and defamatory) claims about me (as Jenny Hall) and my family, you inferred as true fact, and when we were both NSW-WSC 1995-1999 elected councillors; and which I only discovered six years later on 18 November 2020, when I sue you and others, in your defence the onus is on you to prove what you say is true and true in context, not on me to prove you wrong.
 Quite honestly, I don't think I've ever read anything that was as full of that much total bullshit in all my 64 years.
 Perhaps 1% of what you wrote about me was PARTIALLY true, nothing was in context, yet Wollondilly Shire Council keep copy of this nonsense in their public library for public loan.

 Not having a political opinion is in itself a political opinion that expresses your strong desire to maintain the status quo.
 JGF